beginner-codes/challenges/weekday/challenge_337.md

 # Challenge 337 - Sort the Dates

-In this challenge, create a functino to sort a list containing a series of dates given as strings.
+In this challenge, create a function to sort a list containing a series of dates given as strings.
 Each date is given in the format `DD-MM-YYYY_HH:MM`:
 ```
 "12-02-2012_13:44"
 ```